 Habitat for Humanity Philippines is a non-profit organization that brings together partners who share the same vision of transforming lives through building responsible and sustainable communities.
 Established in 1988, Habitat for Humanity Philippines is a country affiliate of Habitat for Humanity International based in Georgia, USA.
 For more information, please visit http://www.habitat.org.ph/.

-The Wharton-Penn Alumni Association, Inc. is an association of Philippine-based alumni of the University of Pennsylvania’s various schools, including the College of Arts and Sciences, the Annenberg School of Communication, Education, Engineering, Dental Medicine, Design, Law, Medicine, Nursing, Social Policy and Practice, Veterinary Medicine, and The Wharton School, the world’s first collegiate school of business.
+The Penn-Wharton Club Of The Philippines is an association of Philippine-based alumni of the University of Pennsylvania's various schools, including the College of Arts and Sciences, the Annenberg School of Communication, Education, Engineering, Dental Medicine, Design, Law, Medicine, Nursing, Social Policy and Practice, Veterinary Medicine, and The Wharton School, the world's first collegiate school of business.
 For more information, please visit http://www.facebook.com/whartonpennclubphilippines.